Medal for Long Service and Good Conduct (Military): Versions

 The first King George VI version appeared after he succeeded to the throne on 11 December 1936.
 The medal also has a raised rim and shows the crowned effigy of the King, facing left.
-The medal is inscribed "GEORGIVS VI D: G: BR: OMN: REX ET INDIÆ: IMP:" (George VI, by the Grace of God King of Great Britain and Emperor of India) around the perimeter, reading from the eight o'clock position.
+The medal is inscribed "GEORGIVS VI D: G: BR: OMN: REX ET INDIÆ: IMP:" (George VI, by the Grace of God, of all the British, King, and Emperor of India) around the perimeter, reading from the eight o'clock position.

-A second King George VI version appeared in 1949 following the granting of independence to India, when the King's official title changed from "Monarch of the United Kingdom and the Dominions of the British Commonwealth, and Emperor of India" to "Monarch of the United Kingdom and the Dominions of the British Commonwealth, and Monarch of India".
+A second King George VI version appeared in 1949 following the granting of independence to British India & Pakistan, when the wording of King's official title changed from "of all of the British, King, Defender of the Faith, and Emperor of India" to "of all of the British, King, Defender of the Faith", as he independently became King of India and King of Pakistan.
 This version is inscribed "GEORGIVS VI DEI: GRA: BRITT: OMN: REX FID: DEF:" around the perimeter, reading from a cross at the eight o'clock position.